 This represents a potentially lasting loss of revenue for impacted countries – studies show that tourists are willing to pay substantially more to vacation on clean beaches and will seldom return to littered ones.
 Plastic litter also affects the region’s public health by playing host to mosquitoes, perpetuating diseases like dengue, chikungunya, and Zika.

 Recognizing the importance of combating marine pollution and leveraging the blue economy for climate resilience and poverty reduction is a critical step for the region.
 Many have banned Styrofoam and other types of single-use plastics.
 The World Bank has supported this kind of reform through development policy lending.

 The Caribbean Regional Oceanscape Project, financed by the Global Environment Facility, supports five small Eastern Caribbean states to strengthen their capacity for ocean governance and coastal and marine geospatial planning.
 Improving ocean governance and planning can help alleviate the increased marine and coastal pollution associated with overuse and rapid development.
 Unleashing the Blue Economy in the Eastern Caribbean (UBEC) is a US$60 million project designed for the whole Caribbean and benefits Grenada, St. Lucia, St. Vincent, and the Grenadines.
 The project seeks to strengthen the management and resilience of marine and coastal assets and to help these countries with their ambition to move from being small island development states to large ocean states.

-The World Bank has supported knowledge work in the region to evaluate the issue of marine pollution, particularly on small and tourism-dependent states in the Caribbean, and make policy recommendations to address the problem, including an in-depth study on marine pollution in the Caribbean.
-Forthcoming technical assistance work on solid waste management and marine environment protection in Central America support strategic solid waste management plans to mitigate marine little and pollution, including plastic pollution.
+The World Bank has supported knowledge work in the region to evaluate the issue of marine pollution, particularly in small and tourism-dependent states in the Caribbean, and make policy recommendations to address the problem, including an in-depth study on marine pollution in the Caribbean.